Admissions to the Diagnostic Technician Program

 Admissions applications for the Diagnostic Technician Certificate program are accepted for the fall and spring semesters.
 The maximum enrollment is 12 and is determined by completion of application materials.
-Once the enrollment is full, students will be placed on a waiting list that will be dissolve during the first week of classes.
+Once the enrollment is full, students will be placed on a waiting list that will be dissolved during the first week of classes.

 Diagnostic Technician Information Sessions

 Attendance at an information session is required for all applicants to the DTC program.
 The DTC program coordinator will share up-to-date information and answer questions regarding the curriculum, clinical assignments, support services, and course requirements.

-Upon course placement into Fundamentals of Phlebotomy (DTC104), a student can matriculate in the Diagnostic Technician Certificate program after completion of the following:
+Upon course placement into Fundamentals of Phlebotomy (DTC104), a student can enroll in the Diagnostic Technician Certificate program after completion of the following: